Helpful Answers to Some Frequently Asked Questions About Website Development and Care

 There is no one answer or tiered pricing plan for this question.
 The only real answer is, “it depends”.
 Just like the price of a car or a house, it depends on many different factors.
 We can tell you that our website projects typically start at about $1,000 and range upwards depending on your business needs and requirements for functionality.

 We understand that as a small business owner just starting out, investing in your business website can be daunting.
-For qualified clients, we do offer 3, 6, and 9-month payment plans to help make launching your business easier to afford.
+For qualified clients, we do offer 3, 6, 9 and sometimes 12-month payment plans to help make launching your business easier to afford.

 Our fees may feel a little higher than some other small business website designers.
 That's because you're not only paying for what we do, you're also benefiting from the knowledge of what we know.
 This includes knowing what to do as much as what not to do.
 Before launching any website we have a 75+ item checklist to make sure your website is ready for customers and search engines.